EsmaeiliSajjad/Motion-Control-Using-Steper-Motor/README.md

 <a name="3"></a>
 # Code
-Although LabView computer coding software is used here to write the suitable code for motion control, it is not bad idea to generate the same type of code in Python language as well.
-Since the instrument is connected via USB to the computer, there is no need for furthur configuration to define Arduino UNO-R3.
+Although LabView computer coding software is used here to write suitable code for motion control, it is not a bad idea to generate the same type of code in Python language as well.
+Since the instrument is connected via USB to the computer, there is no need for further configuration to define Arduino UNO-R3.
 The following figures show the code in LabView as well as the control panel of the developed software.

 ![image](https://user-images.githubusercontent.com/108043716/177061257-2623ee32-3e24-4567-bac0-755f04dd3b35.png)